Registered Nurse Resume Example

 I always highlight professional achievements like “Nurse of the Year” or awards for patient care.
 This helps my resume stand out and shows I go beyond day-to-day duties.

-You can list things like DAISY Awards, leadership recognitions, or quality improvement contributions.
+You can list things like DAISY Awards, leadership recognitions, or quality improvement contributions, and highlight them in your cover letter.
 Use numbers if possible-“Reduced infection rates by 15%” grabs attention and proves your impact.

 There are so many ways to show value beyond clinical skills.
 Showcasing achievements wraps up your resume and gives employers a reason to remember you.